 - demonstrate, at a professional level, oral and written communication and problem solving proficiency within Family and Consumer Sciences

-- demonstrate synthesis and integration of the specialized Family and Consumer Sciences body of knowledge through an engaged learning experience
+- demonstrate synthesis and integration of the specialized Family and Consumer Sciences body of knowledge through engaged learning experiences

 - choose, examine, and assess the impact of civic engagement relevant to Family and Consumer Sciences

-Graduates’ career opportunities include, but are not limited to, cooperative extension/agent, consumer program development, consultant, product representative, consumer information specialist, customer assurance specialist, writer/developer of informational or educational materials, governmental, community, and non-profit agency worker, and Peace Corps volunteer.
+Graduates’ career opportunities include but are not limited to: cooperative extension/agent, consumer information specialist, program development, consultant, product representative, consumer information specialist, customer assurance specialist, writer/developer of informational or educational materials, governmental, community, and non-profit agency worker, child/youth family advocacy, family financial officer, wellness director, and Peace Corps volunteer.
 Teaching opportunities at the middle school, junior high, high school, or post-secondary level are available upon completion of the education concentration.